-- if the lender can make a further advance without creating a new contract, then the further advance should be added to the original loan and the combined loan treated as a single loan for MLAR reporting.
-This combined loan should be reported as 'non-regulated'; - if making a further advance creates a new contract, (and this further advance is a regulated mortgage contract) then the correct reporting approach will be determined as follows:
+- if the lender can make a further advance without creating a new contract (i.e. makes a variation to the existing mortgage contract), then the further advance should be added to the original loan and the combined loan treated as a single loan for MLAR reporting.
+This combined loan should be reported as 'non-regulated'; - if making a further advance creates a new contract, (and this further advance is a regulated mortgage contract) then the correct reporting approach will be determined as follows: - (a) where the original loan was made before 31 October 2004, has not in the meantime become a regulated mortgage contract (for example, because it is not a regulated credit agreement) but would otherwise satisfy the specific requirements of a regulated mortgage contract, and the further advance is documented in a new loan agreement separate from the original loan (and is not a variation to the existing mortgage contract), the original loan and further advance may be treated as one for MLAR reporting, being shown as "Regulated" under "Residential loans to individuals";

-- (a) where the original loan was made before 31 October 2004, but would otherwise satisfy the specific requirements of a regulated mortgage contract, the original loan and further advance may be treated as one for MLAR reporting, being shown as "Regulated" under "Residential loans to individuals". - (b) where the original loan did not satisfy the defined conditions of a regulated mortgage contract at the time it was entered into, the old loan and further advance will be treated as two separate loans for most aspects of MLAR reporting, the former being 'unregulated' while the latter will be reported as 'regulated'.
-However, for the LTV & Income Multiple analysis, while the firm should only show the amount of the further advance in the relevant "cell", the "cell" should be determined by using the total amount of the loan (old loan + further advance) when deciding which LTV band and which Income Multiple band are applicable. - (c) where the lender decides to combine the original loan and the further advance to create a single new contract that is a regulated mortgage contract, this should be reported as 'regulated'.
+- (b) where the original loan did not satisfy the defined conditions of a regulated mortgage contract at the time it was entered into and has not in the meantime become a regulated mortgage contract, and the further advance is documented in a new loan agreement separate from the original loan (and is not a variation to the existing mortgage contract), the old loan and further advance will be treated as two separate loans for most aspects of MLAR reporting, the former being 'unregulated' while the latter will be reported as 'regulated'.
+However, for the LTV and Income Multiple analysis, while the firm should only show the amount of the further advance in the relevant "cell", the "cell" should be determined by using the total amount of the loan (old loan + further advance) when deciding which LTV band and which Income Multiple band are applicable; and - (c) where the lender decides to combine the original loan and the further advance to create a single new contract that replaces the existing mortgage contract and is a regulated mortgage contract, this should be reported as 'regulated'.